Berman Upper Midwest Jewish Archives

 For over 37 years, JHSUM has collected and preserved stories of the Jewish people of the Upper Midwest.
 Materials are made available through programs, exhibits, high-quality publications and online at jhsum.org.
 The society encourages individuals to donate personal stories, documents, photographs and artifacts to its collections.
 Join today!
 JHSUM is a partner agency of the Minneapolis Jewish Federation and the St. Paul Jewish Federation.
 Like us at: facebook.com/jhsum.
 (Also see listing for the Berman Upper Midwest Jewish Archives.)

 Co-Chairs: Dorothy Marden, 612-339-1768, email@example.com; and Annalee Odessky, 952-544-5423, firstname.lastname@example.org

 The group exists to explore and remember our roots, and to keep our language alive through history, literature, music, news, films and our life stories.
 This is a friendly, “heymish” group, and all levels of ability are welcome.
 Most of our programs are in Yiddish, but English is spoken as well.
-We meet one Sunday a month, September through May, at the Sabes JCC.
+In-person meetings have been suspended for COVID-19 safety; normally we meet one Sunday a month at the Sabes JCC, September through May, with a winter break — no meetings January or February.
 Members receive mailed flyers of the various events.
-Membership is $15 a year for JCC members and $20 a year for non-members.
-Programs are open to the public.
-Concerts are $10, and general meetings are $5 per guest.
-Tuesday Shmoozday, where only Yiddish is spoken, includes conversation, literature, poems, etc. It is free and meets at 11:30 a.m.
-Tuesdays at the Sabes JCC weather permit.
+All programs are open to the public.
+Yiddishkeit at its best.
+All programs include a nosh and schmooze.
+Membership is $15 a year for JCC members, $20 a year for all others, or $5 per guest per meeting.
+Price varies for special concerts based on venue or artists.